Privacy Policy

 We may use the data we collect as follows:

-• for the purposes for which You provided it;
+• for the purposes for which you provided it;

-• to recognize and authenticate You on the Website;
+• to recognize and authenticate you on the Website;

 • to initiate or to provide the features available through the Website or to provide our services;

-• to send You information about your relationship or transactions with us or other communications, such as newsletters, if any, to which You have subscribed;
+• to send you information about your relationship or transactions with us or other communications, such as newsletters, if any, to which you have subscribed;

 • to process and respond to your inquiries or to request your feedback;